ArrEssJay/qmlib/README.md

 For performance, georeferencing and rasterisation use `nalgebra` matrix methods, and the raster pipeline is multithreaded.

+Local generic implementations of 2D/3D points are used in the core library for performance reasons.
+The mesh format makes significant use of integer types.
+For rasterisation and rendering it is useful to avoid the penalty of converting to/from floating point, which is demanded by the various geodesic/geographic crates.

+`geographiclib-rs` is used in `tile_info` for calculating geodesic area of the tile and ecef/geodesic conversion, neither of which are relevant to performance.

 ## Example Applications
 - `cargo run --bin tile_info <z/y/x.terrain>`: Prints out tile header and georeferencing data.
 Expects the tile to be located in a folder reflecting the TMS hierarchy.
 - `cargo run --bin export_svg <z/y/x.terrain>`: Outputs SVG with unreferenced UV vertices and triangle edges.